Complex Field Formulation of the Quantum Estimation Theory: Preliminary results

 The Cram\'er-Rao inequality (CRI) for $\bar{t}$ states that

-where $\bar g$ is the real representation of $g(\theta):=\E(\bar t)$ and $D_{\bar{g}}$ is the Jacobian matrix of $\bar{g}$.
-The term at the right side of (\ref{ClassicCRB}) is the Cram\'er-Rao bound (CRB) and represents the smallest uncertainty with which the statistic $t$ can be measured.
+where $D_{\bar\mu}$ is the Jacobian matrix of $\bar{\mu}_{\bar\theta}$.
+The term on the right side of (\ref{ClassicCRB}) is the Cram\'er-Rao bound (CRB) and represents the smallest uncertainty with which the statistic $\bar t$ can be measured.